seed-run/homepage/_docs/viewing-metrics.md

 title: Viewing Metrics
 ---

-[Seed](/) pulls together CloudWatch metrics to give you an overview of your deployments.
-You can view the metrics for your Lambda and API Gateway endpoints.
+[Seed](/) pulls together CloudWatch Metrics to give you an overview of your Lambda and API metrics.
+This includes the number of requests, number of errors, and latency of your Lambda function or API endpoint over time.
+Viewing these metrics gives you a view of how your Serverless app is performing and you can use it to debug specific issues.

+A couple of quick notes about the metrics viewer in Seed:

+- Seed internally uses CloudWatch Metrics for this.
+- This means that you get unlimited data retention!
+- However, AWS will charge you small amount based on your region.
+It's roughly $0.01 per 1,000 metrics queried.
+Make sure to check the [CloudWatch Metrics pricing](https://aws.amazon.com/cloudwatch/pricing/) for your region.
+- We also need a couple of additional permissions to connect to CloudWatch in your account.
+More on this below.

 ### Lambda Metrics